Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Related Work

-One straightforward way to retrieve sample contribution is to keep and utilize the historical information (e.g. parameters and gradients) during the training process.
-Graves et~al. \cite{graves2021amnesiac} withdraw gradient updates of related batches, and Wu et~al. \cite{wu2020deltagrad} utilize intermediate checkpoints and quasi-newton method for rapid retraining.
-However, since machine learning is inherently a progressive process, the naive withdrawal of past updates will inevitably affect model's performance on the remaining data.
-Also, the requirement of storing historical information also raises memory concerns.
-Another line of work estimates contribution of the forgetting data on learned model parameters instead of explicitly recording it.
-One commonly used estimation is the influence function \cite{koh2017understanding}, initially introduced to unlearning by Guo et~al. \cite{guo2019certified}.
-However, calculating the inverse Hessian in influence function is computationally expensive for DNNs and follow-up studies are devoted to reducing the computation \cite{mehta2022deep, peste2021ssse, meng2022active}.
-While influence-based unlearning shows potential, the withdrawal still hurts performance on the remaining data.
-Wu et~al. \cite{wu2022puma} attempted to mitigate this damage by re-weighting the remaining data in the loss.
-Unfortunately, the influence function is recently revealed to be fragile in DNNs \cite{basu2020influence, bae2022if,hammoudeh2024training} due to its reliance on the assumptions of convexity and optimality.
-Existing data influence estimations for DNNs \cite{hara2019data,pruthi2020estimating, chen2021hydra,hammoudeh2024training} all require retracing the training trajectory and cannot be optimized and applied to MU.
-In this paper, we theoretically indicate that sample contributions will be approximately reflected in the sensitivity of the pre-trained model to input samples, opening up a new perspective to view sample contribution in DNNs.
+\textbf{MU via gradient-based updates.} One straightforward way to retrieve sample contribution is to keep and utilize the historical information (\textit{e.g.}, checkpoints and gradients) during training.
+Amnesiac \citep{graves2021amnesiac} withdraw gradient updates of related batches, and DeltaGrad \citep{wu2020deltagrad} utilize intermediate checkpoints and quasi-newton method for rapid retraining.
+Memory concerns arising from storing historical information motivate estimating sample contribution from learned model via influence function \citep{guo2019certified}.
+However, inverse Hessian is computationally prohibitive for DNNs, prompting various approximation methods tailored for unlearning \citep{peste2021ssse, mehta2022deep, meng2022active}.
+However, influence function is revealed to be fragile in DNNs \citep{basu2020influence, bae2022if,hammoudeh2024training} due to its reliance on convexity and optimality assumptions, accounting for their failure to preserve utility on remaining data~\citep{wu2022puma}.
+Regrettably, all the existing DNN data-influence estimators \citep{pruthi2020estimating,chen2021hydra} require retracing training trajectories, therefore cannot be readily optimized and applied to MU.
+In this paper, we shift sample contribution from parameter space to function space, \textit{i.e.}, $\Delta w$ to $\partial A/\partial x$, and demonstrate that sample's contribution would reflect in pre-trained model's sensitivity to itself, opening up a new perspective for measuring sample contribution in DNNs.